-In order to compare the 0-1 test with the SALI method we apply it in the cases of the ordered and chaotic orbits of the Hénon-Heiles system (3) presented in figure 1.
+In order to compare the 0-1 test with the SALI method we apply it in the cases of the ordered and chaotic orbits of the Hénon-Heiles system (3) presented in Fig. 1.
 Recall that in the case of the chaotic orbit the SALI determines the true nature of the orbit at $t \approx 800$ when SALI $\approx 10^{-16}$, or even at $t \approx 400$ if we consider the more loose condition that SALI $\approx 10^{-8}$ guarantees chaoticity.
-We consider as an observable $\phi(t)$ the quantity while for the constant k we adopt the value used in [17], i.e. k=1.7.
-The application of the 0-1 test requires a rather long time series of the observable $\phi(t)$ in order to reliably compute firstly M(t) for $T \to \infty$ (equation (18) and secondly K as the limit of K(t) for $t \to \infty$
+We consider as an observable $\phi(t)$ the quantity:

-$$\phi(t) = y(t) + p{\nu}(t) \tag{21}$$
+$$\phi(t) = y(t) + p_y(t), \qquad (21)$$

 Figure 10.
-Application of the 0-1 test for the orbits of figure 1.
-K(t) oscillates with an amplitude decreasing towards K=0 for the ordered orbit (solid line), while it tends to K=1 for the chaotic orbit (dashed line).
+Application of the 0-1 test for the orbits of Fig. 1.
+K(t) oscillates with an amplitude decreasing towards K = 0 for the ordered orbit (solid line), while it tends to K = 1 for the chaotic orbit (dashed line).

-(equation 20).
-In our computations we set T = 90000 time units and compute K(t) for $t \in (0, 10000)$, which means that the particular orbit is integrated up to $t = 10^5$ time units.
-Although the assumption $T \gg t$, which is formally required for the convergence of K(t)(see [17]), is not fulfilled, the behaviour of K(t) for the ordered and chaotic orbit is different, allowing us to distinguish between the two cases (figure 10).
-In particular, K(t) increases for the chaotic orbit (dashed line in figure 10) showing a tendency to reach K=1, while it tends to K = 0 for the ordered orbit (solid line in figure 10) exhibiting fluctuations of slowly decreasing amplitude.
+while for the constant k we adopt the value used in [17], i. e. k = 1.7.
+The application of the 0-1 test requires a rather long time series of the observable $\phi(t)$ in order to reliably compute firstly M(t) for $T \to \infty$ (Eq.
+18) and secondly K as the limit of K(t) for $t \to \infty$ (Eq.
+20).
+In our computations we set T = 90000 time units and compute K(t)for $t \in (0, 10000)$, which means that the particular orbit is integrated up to $t = 10^5$ time units.
+Although the assumption $T \gg t$, which is formally required for the convergence of K(t) (see [17]), is not fulfilled, the behavior of K(t) for the ordered and chaotic orbit is different, allowing us to distinguish between the two cases (Fig. 10).
+In particular, K(t) increases for the chaotic orbit (dashed line in Fig. 10) showing a tendency to reach K=1, while it tends to K=0 for the ordered orbit (solid line in Fig. 10) exhibiting fluctuations of slowly decreasing amplitude.
 From these results it is obvious that the true nature of the orbits is determined correctly by the 0-1 test, but the computational effort needed in order to be able to characterize the orbits is much higher than in the case of the SALI.
-This difference is due to, firstly, the more complicated way of estimating K, in comparison with the computation of the SALI, as we have to compute several integrals, and secondly, the fact that we must compute the particular orbit for sufficiently long time, in order to approximate the limits of equations (18), (20).
+This difference is due to, firstly, the more complicated way of estimating K, in comparison with the computation of the SALI, as we have to compute several integrals, and secondly, the fact that we must compute the particular orbit for sufficiently long time, in order to approximate the limits of Eqs.
+(18), (20).
 Of course, as we have already mentioned, the 0-1 test is more general as it can also be readily applied to time series data, without knowing necessarily the equations of the dynamical system.